 Bend the rules.
 Yes, your teen needs discipline.
 But if keeping the peace means more dessert than dinner, more movies than museums or letting him or her sleep in while you visit the ninth church on your list, just go along with it.
 Remember that keeping the peace will make your vacation that much more enjoyable.

 Let your teen choose an activity.
 Even if the only thing your teen wants to do is ride bumper cars, let him do it.
-This actually happened to my parents when my brothers were teenagers and we were on a family trip to London.
-After days of visiting museums and churches, the only thing they wanted to do was hang out at a carnival a few streets from the hotel.
-And you know what?
-We still reminisce about the night on the bumper cars more often than we talk about any of the exhibits we saw.
+After days of visiting museums and churches, the only thing kids might want to do is hang out at a local carnival.
+Let them.
+They'll reminisce about the night on the bumper cars more often than the exhibits they saw in the museums.

-Let them sleep.
+Skip the alarm.
 Of course you want to make the most of your vacation, but to your teen, sleeping in might be all the vacation he or she needs.
+Don't set an alarm for the whole family to wake up to.
+Allow your teens to sleep a little later in the mornings.
 Use the time that they're still in bed to visit the spa, revisit an attraction you felt rushed at the day before, or do a little souvenir shopping.

 For more ideas for traveling with a teen, check out: